 Introduction

 Behavioural plasticity, the ability of organisms to modify their behaviour to suit the environment, can be vital for sustaining individual fitness in a changing habitat (Chevin et al., 2010).
-The effects of plasticity on individual fitness have also been shown to scale up to the population-level and can play a crucial role in predicting population viability (Hoare et al., 2007; Chevin et al., 2010).
+The effects of plasticity on individual fitness have also been shown to scale up to the population-level and play a crucial role in predicting population viability (Hoare et al., 2007; Chevin et al., 2010).
 This is particularly true for populations in habitats that are rapidly declining in quality due to human impacts.
 As such, it is now more important than ever to understand how animals change their behaviour in response to different environmental scenarios (Sih et al., 2011).
 Behaviours are likely to vary in how influential they are in determining the fate of an individual or a population in a changing environment (Schlaepfer et al., 2002).
 One behaviour that may be particularly important in a changing habitat is mating behaviour, as it is fundamental for facilitating reproduction and the persistence of a population.
 However, there are many factors that may reduce mating success in changing habitats.
 For example, low population density is a known result of habitat disturbance (Andren, 1994) and can negatively affect both individual fitness and per capita growth rate via reduced mate encounter rates (Gascoigne et al., 2009).
-If an organism can alter its reproductive behaviour when potential mates are rare, it may help to mitigate the reduction in mate encounter rates.
+If an organism can alter its reproductive behaviour when potential mates are rare, it may mitigate the reduction in mate encounter rates.
 In several species there is evidence to suggest that individuals can modify behaviours to maintain mate encounters in sparse populations; for example, by relaxing mate rejection rate or increasing mate searching rate (Lehmann, 2007; Holwell et al., 2016).
 However, it is also possible that some species may be unable to mitigate reductions in mate density by modifying their behaviour, particularly if similar changes in density have not occurred in the species’ recent evolutionary history (Rhainds, 2010; Sih et al., 2011).

 One behaviour that might reduce mating rates in a changing habitat is sexual cannibalism (Fisher et al 2018).
 Sexual cannibalism typically involves a female devouring a male immediately before, during, or immediately after copulation.
 It has been formally observed in a variety of predatory invertebrates, but has been most commonly reported in spiders (Birkhead et al., 1988; Elgar & Nash, 1988; Arnqvist, 1992; Kralj-Fišer et al., 2016).
 In all instances of sexual cannibalism, a reproductive male is removed from the population, potentially increasing male scarcity.
 Moreover, in the case of pre-copulatory cannibalism, as well as killing a male, females may directly increase their risk of virgin death.
 Theoretical studies have shown that sexual cannibalism, in particular pre-copulatory cannibalism, can have a negative impact on individual fitness and population viability under certain ecological conditions, in particular low mate density (Wilder et al., 2009; Fisher et al., 2018; Fisher et al., unpublished data).
 This negative impact of sexual cannibalism could be mitigated if cannibalism rates decline in changing habitats.
 There is some evidence of this kind of behavioural plasticity in some cannibalistic species where females reared in low density environments are less likely to cannibalise potential mates (Johnson, 2004; Rabaneda-Bueno et al., 2008).
 However, in the absence of behavioural plasticity, females may continue to cannibalise males at a high rate, meaning that the probability a female will consume all of the males she encounters will increase as mate encounter rate decreases.
 Thus virgin death rates may increase as a result of low density (Wilder et al., 2009; Fisher et al., unpublished data).